 Previous attempts at relating the impact of increased population levels on the health of harp seals relied on comparisons of growth curves computed for different periods of data collection.
-Innes et al. (1981) found that a growth curve fitted to their sample resulted in a larger size at age 0. and a larger $L{\,\infty}\,$ than when the same curve was fitted to data collected when seals were more numerous.
+Innes et al. (1981) found that a growth curve fitted to their sample resulted in a larger size at age 0, and a larger L{∞} than when the same curve was fitted to data collected when seals were more numerous.
 But no statistical comparison was done because of problems with the older dataset.
-Hammill et al. (1995) were able to compare growth curves of harp seals computed for two time periods statistically, but were not able to make definitive conclusions as to a possible deterioration in growth accompanying the increase in harp seal population.
+Hammill et al. (in press) were able to compare growth curves of harp seals computed for two time periods statistically, but were not able to make definitive conclusions as to a possible deterioration in growth accompanying the increase in harp seal population.
 The authors noted that differences in the distribution of ages and dates of collection for both samples impaired the analyses, and the results shown in the present study emphasize the potential impact of such problems.

 Comparing growth curves is not the most sensitive technique to detect possible effect of increasing seal population or declining food resources on seals, because animals from different age-classes are likely to respond differently.
-Studies in terrestrial mammals have shown that foetal growth, as well as neonatal growth during lactation, can be affected by the condition of the mother and/ or the quality and quantity of food available to her (Geist, 1978; Thorne et al., 1976), and the same has been suggested for harp seals (Smirnov, 1927, cited in Sivertsen, 1941).
-Young, growing animals should show reduced growth when resources are limited.
-Since growth in length seems to stop at around 8 years, the length of older individuals probably reflects conditions encountered during gestation. lactation and the first few years of life, rather than current resource conditions (Smirnov, 1927, cited in Sivertsen, 1941; Stewart and Lavigne, 1984).
-For instance, even though Trites and Bigg (1992) found differences in non-parametric growth curves of northern fur seals (Callorhinus ursinus) for different
+Studies in terrestrial mammals have shown that foetal growth, as well as neonatal growth during lactation, can be affected by the condition of the mother and/or the quality and quantity of food available to her (Geist 1978; Thorne et al. 1976), and the same has been suggested for harp seals (Smirnov 1927, cited in Sivertsen 1941).
+Young, growing animals should show reduced growth when resources are limiting.
+Since growth in length seems to stop at around 8 y, the length of older individuals probably reflects conditions encountered during gestation, lactation and the first few years of life, rather than current resource conditions (Smirnov 1927, cited in Sivertsen 1941; Stewart and Lavigne 1984).
+Even though Trites & Bigg (1992, p.
+130) found differences in non-parametric growth curves of northern fur seals (Callorhinus ursinus) for different time periods (e.g., 1958-62, 1963-68, and 1969-74), the curves for all 3 periods converged in older animals.
+Thus parameters other than asymptotic size are probably the most important ones to compare.
+Such comparisons are probably better done by excluding older animals: the parameters of a Gompertz curve are often correlated, and the presence of older animals whose present size does not reflect resources availability could affect all parameters.